joshbax189/meeco-ad-share/README.md

 This simulates an ad driven share between a user and an advertiser.
 The shared data is determined by the inputs of the `test-form` form in `dist/index.html`.
 The advertiser agent generates a new invite for each new visitor.

+1. Set the server and sandbox key (if using) in `environment.yaml`.
+  (Use the same file for the `meeco` CLI commands below).
-1. Generate a service user (i.e advertiser agent) via CLI: `meeco users:create -p PASSWORD > file` and copy the credentials to `src/serviceUser.js`.
+2. Generate a service user (i.e advertiser agent) via CLI: `meeco users:create -p PASSWORD > file` and copy the credentials to `src/serviceUser.js`.
-2. Get the service user id from `https://sandbox.meeco.me/vault/me` using the generated vault token above.
+3. Get the service user id from `meeco users:get -s SECRET -p PASSWORD` using the generated secret and password from above.
+Add the id to `src/serviceUser.js`.
-2. Generate a user via CLI: `meeco users:create -p PASSWORD > file`.
+4. Generate a user via CLI: `meeco users:create -p PASSWORD2 > file`.
 You will use the secret and password to login on the site.
-3. `npm install` in the main directory.
+5. `npm install` in the main directory.
-4. Run dev server with `npm start`, visit http://localhost:1234
+6. Run dev server with `npm start`, visit http://localhost:1234
-5. Login with user credentials.
+7. Login with user credentials.
-5. Clicking the big red "ad" will show the form.
+8. Clicking the big red "ad" will show the form.
 Fill it in and you should see a new share created for the user.
-6. Logging in a second time should re-use the created template and connection.
+9. Logging in a second time should re-use the created template and connection.

 # How it Works